Somaliland

 Since 1991, the territory has been governed by democratically elected governments that seek international recognition as the government of the Republic of Somaliland.
-The central government maintains informal ties with some foreign governments, who have sent delegations to Hargeisa.
-Somaliland is currently recognized by the Republic of China (Taiwan) and hosts representative offices from several other countries, most notably Ethiopia.
-However, Somaliland's self-proclaimed independence has not been officially recognised by any UN member state or international organisation.
-It is the largest unrecognized state in the world by de facto controlled land area.
-It is a member of the Unrepresented Nations and Peoples Organization, an advocacy group whose members consist of indigenous peoples, minorities and unrecognised or occupied territories.
+The central government maintains informal ties with some foreign governments, which have sent delegations to Hargeisa; Somaliland hosts representative offices from several countries, including Ethiopia and Taiwan.
+However, as of 2010, Somaliland's self-proclaimed independence had not been officially recognised by any UN member state or international organisation.
+It is the largest unrecognised state in the world by de facto controlled land area.
+It is a member of the Unrepresented Nations and Peoples Organization, an advocacy group whose members consist of indigenous peoples, minorities, and unrecognised or occupied territories.
+Following the Las Anod conflict that emerged in 2022, Somaliland lost control of a significant portion of its eastern territory to pro-unionist forces who established the SSC-Khatumo administration.